 Feature (quality, function, disposition) specification attributes

-704318007 | Property type |

-The 704318007 | Property type | attribute specifies the kind of feature of reality that is observed.
+370130000 | Property (attribute) |The 370130000 | Property (attribute) | attribute specifies the kind of feature of reality that is observed.
 Depending on the kind of observable defined, it may be a simple quantity like mass or length, a more complex quantity like relative mass concentration, or a kind of disposition such as susceptibility, or a kind of function such as ability to perform activity.